Wasp Barcode Technologies: The Barcode Solution People

 Inventory Control Pit Stop

 Inventory control or management is the process of maximizing a company’s products, receiving the maximum profit possible from the least amount of investment (while maintaining customer satisfaction).
 This takes the form of balancing inventory turnover ratio, cutting down on the holding costs of inventory, tracking the location of inventory from its time as raw materials to the point of delivery to a customer to identify bottlenecks and more.
 At its most basic level, it’s ensuring that you have enough stock on hand to meet demand, and nothing more.
 Though only a small percentage (7 percent) of small businesses around the country don’t track their inventory at all, a more substantial portion those polled in the Wasp State of Small Business Report say they use a manual process to do so.
 For many business owners, an upgrade to an automated inventory management system sounds like a large investment, and an unnecessary one at that, Excel or even old-fashioned accounting by hand has done the job for years, so why change now?
-[Tweet "Only 7 percent of small businesses around the country don’t track their inventory at all."]
 The truth is there are lots of hidden costs to using a manual process to track inventory, including: manual input errors are shockingly common and can lead to stockouts or overstocking; issues with customer service when you’re unable to locate a package; costly employee turnover when workers get fed up with keying in hundreds of SKU numbers.
 The most devastating cost is actually more like a lack of profiteering, such as showing up to an event with what you think is enough product, only to fall short and not be able to capitalize on enormous demand.
 Take Kobe Bryant’s last game before retirement, which took place at the Los Angeles Staples Center: the arena set an industry merchandise record by selling $1.2 million in Kobe-related items that day (though to be fair, some of those items were hats made with cashmere and diamonds that cost $24,008).
 If the business is there, you want your company to be able to take it.
 The Indy 500 will be similarly historic this year, and will also reportedly have special merchandise to commemorate the occasion.
 With that kind of limited-edition merchandise, it’s crucial to have a handle on what items are in stock, where they’re located and where they’ll need to be come race day.
 Newton Iowa, USA - July 12, 2014: Verizon Indycar Series Iowa Corn 300 on track racin action.
 8 Ryan Briscoe NTT Data Chip Ganassi Racing Chevrolet

 Don't Get Lapped With Poor Asset Management

 Pit crews will have a job resembling that of vendors on race day.
 Though the crews don’t actually sell items to customers, they need to provide a service to their driver as quickly as possible: When a car pulls in, the crew needs to change the tires, refuel the gas tank, clean the windshield and more, all in a matter of seconds.
 If this process has any hitches at all (a missing wrench, a misplaced air hose, a bad tire), it could mean the difference between winning and losing the race.
-These items and tools have more in common with a company’s fixed assetsthe long-term pieces of property used in the production of income, such as computers and vehicles.
+These items and tools have more in common with a company’s fixed assets, the long-term pieces of property used in the production of income, such as computers and vehicles.
 Asset management is also an area of concern for many small businesses, which is why it’s puzzling that 55 percent of them also fail to track assets or use a manual process.
 The costs of losing or rendering unusable these large investments can be a killer, just like on a racetrack.
 When it comes to the kind of automated system to use to track both inventory and fixed assets, many are finding that while one decades-old technology is no longer up to the task, another is showing its flexibility and ingenuity: barcode-based systems are used by smaller retailers and corporate behemoths alike, since they are easy to use and integrate with existing systems, such as cloud-computing.
 Often used at the point of sale in supermarkets and big box stores, barcodes (both the traditional and more modern 2D varieties), barcodes and barcode scanners (or even just mobile devices with downloaded apps) are used to update databases on the fly, without the need for cross-referencing or the fear of an incorrect count.
 If a t-shirt style is running low, the system will let you know; ditto for when a fixed asset has fully depreciated and needs to be written off and disposed.
 Indianapolis Motor Speedway on race day will resemble a microcosm of our economy.
 There will be buyers, sellers and the thrill of a race to top it all off.
 It will be important for sellers in this market to treat their customers and their system like any other small business would, and ensure that people who want hats, hot dogs or tour passes get them with as little delay as possible, at a decent (if slightly inflated) price.
 By using inventory and asset management systems to track their products and tools, vendors and pit crews alike will find themselves moving at the speed of the drivers themselves.
 How could an inventory management system change the way you do business?
 For a free demonstration from Wasp Barcode Technologies, click here.